-The recommended zoning by-law amendment will facilitate the redevelopment of an underutilized site containing a small-scale office building and surface parking lot to a mixed-use apartment tower with 248 residential units and a combined 1,475m2 of retail and office space.
+The recommended zoning by-law amendment will facilitate the redevelopment of an underutilized site containing a small-scale office building and surface parking lot to a 33-storey mixed-use apartment tower with a combination of residential units, retail and office space up to a maximum density of 1,155 units per hectare.
 The proposed redevelopment will increase the utilization and efficiency of existing hard and soft municipal services and will help to minimize the demand for greenfield development elsewhere in the City.
 The "point tower" form of the proposed development serves to complement the existing built character of the downtown and reduce visual and shadow impacts on adjacent properties.
 The recommended zoning by-law amendment provides for reduced development standards to facilitate compact a compact urban form.